dakharlamov/CST426/Battle2/Battle2/readme.txt

 Update Method Pattern

-The update pattern folder contains all the source code for my implementation of the update design pattern.
+The Project folder contains all the source code for my implementation of the update design pattern.
 The tests folder contains the source code for the tests which contains the main entry point for the program that creates the instances of the objects and test them.